klux21/callback_printf/README.txt

 adjustments cost the programmers a lot of time.
 Who wants to mess around with different prefixes or format strings on every new platform?
-OK - there are a plenty of other sprintf implementations already that you can use as well.
-But most of those don't really care the performance and the portability, lack floating point and especially long double support, don't convert any Unicode strings to UTF-8 and don't care much about the conformance to the C standard formats and even less about the printf parameter validation features of the gcc which are a great thing for preventing unexpected crashes within printf like function.
+OK - there are a plenty of other sprintf implementations already but many of them don't really care the performance and the portability, or lack floating point and especially long double support, they don't convert Unicode strings to UTF-8 and don't care much about the conformance to the C standard formats or the printf parameter validation features of the gcc which are a great thing for preventing unexpected crashes within printf like function.
 You don't want any internal locks, unnecessary allocations or strange implementations which may slow down your code even if every microsecond counts. callback_printf uses only the stack of the calling thread and neither